-- Helicopter surveys as weather permits (non-infrared)
+• Helicopter surveys as weather permits (non-infrared)

-- Browse surveys

-- Vegetation surveys

 An annual evaluation of management activities will be conducted and presented to the MetroParks Board of Park Commissioners.
 Annual adjustments will be made based upon the successes and failures of the previous season to refine the overall program and continue moving towards the established management goals.